eweix/acv/README.md

-# The `synthetic-cv` Package
+# The `acv` Package

 <div align="center">Version 0.1.0</div>

-A resume/curriculum vitae package geared towards the physical sciences and research-based careers.
+A resume/curriculum vitae package and template geared towards the physical sciences and research-based careers.
+Still in early development; releases should not yet be considered stable.
+Be sure to pin the version used to prevent your project from breaking!

 Originally modified from [guided-resume-starter-cgc][cgc].